Cost of Living Comparison Between Spain and Australia Cost of Living Comparison Between Spain and Australia

 Monthly Cost of Living

-Spain is roughly 25% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Spain is roughly 25% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency